MP drops in on primary school breakfast club

-As well as the children getting breakfast at the club it acts as an extension of the learning day with an opportunity for children to do homework in a calm environment and play games with their friends.
+As well as providing the children with a nutritious breakfast, the club also acts as an extension of the learning day with an opportunity for pupils to do homework in a calm environment and play games with their friends.

 “I’d like to thank Kellogg’s for arranging today’s visit and all the staff at St Richard’s Primary School who make the breakfast club possible.”

-Headteacher, Mike Holden added: “We are very proud of our breakfast club and the benefits it provides to our pupils.
+St Richard’s headteacher, Mike Holden, added: “We are very proud of our breakfast club and the benefits it provides to our pupils.
 Our club allows children to start their day on time, feeling calm and ready to learn.
 We have even seen an improvement in pupils’ concentration in the classroom as a result.”

-Kellogg’s, whose breakfast club programme began 19 years ago, supports 3,000 breakfast clubs across the UK with training, cereal donations and funding so that schools can run a sustainable pre-school club.
+The Kellogg’s breakfast club programme began 19 years ago and currently supports 3,000 clubs across the UK with training, cereal donations and funding to enable to run sustainable pre-school clubs.